istevens/stam_confirmation_bias/article.rst

 until we are certain they are true.

 Before confirmation bias had a name, people were thought to be largely rational.
-Any errors in judgement were often blamed on weak reasoning.
+Any errors in judgment were often blamed on weak reasoning.
 [LARRICK2004]_ In his recount of the Peloponnesian War, Thucydides (460BC-395BC) called confirmation bias a "habit"::